ITU-BDSA2024-GROUP31/Chirp/docs/report.md

     <img src="./images/authentication.png" alt="authentication">
 </div>

 Naturally the amount of activities when authenticated is far more than the possible activities of a non-authorized user.
 In the first diagram (non-authorized user) we see the activity of registering an account, whilst we in the second diagram (authenticated user) see all the possible activities of a logged in user such as, writing a cheep, deleting a cheep, following another user, logging out and so on.
 Together the two UML activity diagrams sum up the journey, through our implementation of Chirp, that a user will have the possibility of going through.
+As mentioned in the design and architectue section, the follow functionality is not yet up and running.
+However the functionality is still depicted in the second diagram, illustrating the way we're planning to implement it, in the near future.

 ## Sequence of functionality/calls trough _Chirp!_